-- To ensure that all pupils attending Halling Primary School have full access to a broad and balanced education. - To identify pupils with special educational needs and ensure that their needs are met. - To help pupils with SEND fulfil their aspirations and achieve their full potential. - To promote equality of opportunity. - To ensure that parents/carers are informed of their child's special needs and provision and, that there is effective communication between parents/carers and school. - To promote effective partnership and involve outside agencies where appropriate. - To ensure that our school fully implements National legislation and guidance regarding pupils with SEND.
+- To ensure that all pupils attending Halling Primary School have full access to a broad and balanced education. - To identify pupils with special educational needs and ensure that their needs are met. - To ensure that all pupils of whatever ability, achieve their full potential. - To promote equality of opportunity. - To ensure that parents are informed of their child's special needs and provision and that there is effective communication between parents and school. - To promote effective partnership and involve outside agencies where appropriate. - To ensure that our school fully implements National legislation and guidance regarding pupils with SEND.